Wangtongfeng1226/FOOTBALLNET/README.md

   matches['is_won'] = matches['score_difference'] > 0
   matches['is_stake'] = matches['tournament'] != 'Friendly'
   ```
+In this study, six factors have been chosen as features, they are "ranking difference", "average rank", "point difference", "score difference", "is won" and "is stake".
 # Model training and prediction
 - Definition of model
     ```